-However, the sodium levels were not associated with the heart or kidney health.
+However, sodium levels were not associated with heart or kidney health.

 As a result, Dr. Araki added that the most difficult part of a treatment plan for people with diabetes is to determine what they can eat.
 Therefore, this study specifies the importance of a diabetes-friendly diet and the importance of proper nutrition therapy.

-According to the study, the high levels of potassium excretion in the urine is closely related to the slow decline of the heart and kidney functions.
+According to the study, the high levels of potassium excretion in the urine are closely related to the slow decline of heart and kidney functions.

 Since patients with diabetes type 2 have a higher chance of developing heart diseases and kidney failures, researchers suggest using dietary interventions.